bpype/blender-studio-pipeline/scripts-blender/addons/easy_weights/README.md

 - **Delete Empty Deform Groups**: Delete deforming groups that don't have any weights.
 - **Delete Unused Non-Deform Groups**: Delete non-deforming groups that aren't used anywhere, even if they do have weights.
 - **Delete Unselected Deform Groups**: Delete all deforming groups that don't correspond to a selected pose bone.
 Only in Weight Paint mode.
-- **Ensure Mirror Groups**: If your object has a Mirror modifier, this will create any missing vertex groups.
 - **Focus Deforming Bones**: Reveal and select all bones deforming this mesh.
 Only in Weight Paint mode.
+- **Symmetrize Vertex Groups**: Symmetrizes vertex groups from left to right side, creating missing groups as needed.

 If you have any more suggestions, feel free to open an Issue with a feature request.
-- **Symmetrize Vertex Groups**: Symmetrizes vertex groups from left to right side, creating missing groups as needed.

 ### Force Apply Mirror Modifier
 In Blender, you cannot apply a mirror modifier to meshes that have shape keys.